Best time for the Everest Base Camp Trek

 Health & Safety on Everest Base Camp Trek

-Reaching in like high altitude point such as Kala Patthar (5,545 m) and Everest Base Camp (5,364 m) is an awe-inspiring experience, but high altitude can effort anyone, so it is better to have information about high altitude.
+Reaching a high altitude point such as Kala Patthar (5,545 m) and Everest Base Camp (5,364 m) is an awe-inspiring experience, but high altitude can affect anyone, so it is better to have information about high altitude.

 Signs to watch for: